- The U.S. job market has almost 600,000 openings requesting cybersecurity-related skills.

 Cost of exam

-A variety of training materials is available, including instructor-led, live online, on-demand and private training.
-An exam outline is available for candidate review, as well as study guides, a study app, interactive flashcards and practice tests.
+Training materials include instructor-led, live online, on-demand and private training.
+There is an exam outline available for review, as well as study guides, a study app, interactive flash cards and practice tests.

 Certified Information Systems Security Professional (CISSP) training